Community Child and Family Centre

 We offer professional development for all team members so that educators maintain currency with best practice guidelines for safe sleeping, first aid, anaphylaxis, asthma and CPR responses and we maintain our quality of care and education within a safe, friendly and stimulating environment.

 EACH Child educators are guided by a comprehensive range of policies and procedures.
-A summary of policies is provided on the website and policies are available for review by parents on request.
+A summary of policies is provided on the website and policies are available for review by families on request.

 - a copy of the child’s Immunisation Certificate,